 4. Simultaneous Interpreting Is Not As Easy As It Looks

 An experienced interpreter will make simultaneous interpreting look almost effortless.
 But the work can be as involved and stressful as working as an air traffic controller.
 The preparation and precision needed to perform well as a simultaneous interpreter is considerable.
 As a result, interpreters take years to excel at this craft.
 An experienced professional interpreter will make the work of simultaneous interpreting look simple.
-However, this individual will have spent extensive time preparing.
+However, this individual will have spent extensive time preparing such as studying documents and about the issue, usually written in the source language if possible.
 The interpreter will also be careful both to manage emotions and to keep track of extensive information during the assignment.
-When a simultaneous interpreter begins to interpret a spoken message, that individual faces considerable pressure.
+When a simultaneous interpreter begins to interpret a spoken message in another spoken language, that individual faces considerable pressure.
 In that moment, the interpreter’s task is to render an accurate and precise rendition of the message they are interpreting.
-This message must also be rendered in a very short amount of time.
+This message must also be rendered in a very short amount of time during simultaneous interpretation.

 An experienced interpreter at the United Nations, Diana Liao discusses the pressures involved with simultaneous interpreting.
 In an interview for a “United Nations, A Day in the Life of Real Interpreters” segment, Diana explains the pressures facing a simultaneous interpreter.
-In that role, an individual needs to know extensive details about the subject being discussed.
+In that role, an individual needs to know extensive details about the subject being discussed in multiple languages in the participants’ respective native language.
 An interpreter knows as well the technical tools used during an assignment.
 “It is seldom not stressful,” she explains.
 “You are sharing someone else’s thoughts, and you don’t know where they are going to lead you.
 When it is politically charged, it is particularly stressful because you really don’t want to make a mistake.”
 Diana explains she enjoys the challenging nature of the job but an interpreter needs a certain disposition.
 When discussions center on stressful subjects, an interpreter must be able to continue translating.